dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 {% include image.html name="vibecoding.png" %}

+"I think I overdid it," I whisper into the prompt window.
+Bloodshot eyes, cigarette in hand, seriously contemplating making the drive to the gas station to get a bottle of vodka.
+"You're absolutely right," Claude responds.

 Of course I'm right, and I should've known better.
 I should've spec'd it out better, I should've reduced the scope better, I should've tested things better (or at all).

 Alas, it is what it is.
 My hope was that I would be able to produce something that isn't  half broken, but now, reflecting back on it, I realize that I've just added to the AI slop and made everything worse.